Terry Kirby

 t.kirby (@gold.ac.uk)

-As well as convening and teaching on journalism programmes, he has been closely associated with the development of EastLondonLines, the local news website created and run by the Department as a training platform for journalism students
+As well as convening and teaching on journalism programmes, since 2010, he has been closely associated with the creation and development of EastLondonLines, the local news website run by the Department as a training platform for journalism students.

-His interests include new digital platforms and online reporting, the future of local news, the reporting of the police and crime, consumer journalism, popular culture, ethical journalism and career progressions for young journalists.
-He is currently working on a book on the history of tabloid journalism.
+His interests include digital platforms and online reporting, the future of local news, police and crime reporting, consumer journalism, popular culture and career progressions for young journalists.
+His most recent book is a history of tabloid journalism

 Journalism work

-After a several years as a journalist on newspapers in the West Midlands, in 1986 he became a founder member of the staff of the Independent and held several senior positions, including crime correspondent, assistant home editor, night editor and chief reporter.
-Since 2007 he has worked as a freelance journalist and journalism educator.
+After a several years as a journalist on newspapers in the West Midlands, where he won awards for his crime reporting, in 1986 he became a founder member of the staff of the Independent and held several senior positions, including crime correspondent, assistant home editor, night editor and chief reporter Since 2007 he has worked as a freelance journalist and journalism educator.
 His work has also appeared in the Independent on Sunday, the Guardian, the Daily Telegraph, the Evening Standard and the New Statesman.

 As an editorial executive he was closely involved in the newspaper's coverage of many major stories, including the death of the Princess of Wales and the 9/11 attacks.
 As chief reporter of the Independent, he wrote about subjects as diverse as the 7/7 bombings, the Chelsea Flower Show, the Arctic Monkeys, wild boar hunting in Devon and spent time afloat in the English Channel with Greenpeace activists.
 He has worked in some capacity on every General Election since 1979, in recent years with Goldsmiths journalism students..

-He has a strong interest in food and wine issues and has written, among other subjects, about cheese making, English sparkling wine, the Port trade, the history of Cornish pasties, and the pet food industry.
-For the past ten years, he has been writing a weekly wine column for firstly the Independent on Sunday and since 2016, the Independent.
+He has a strong interest in wine and food and has written, among other subjects, about cheese making, English sparkling wine, the Port trade, the history of Cornish pasties, and the pet food industry.
+He wrote a regular wine column for the Independent on Sunday from 2011 to 2016 and from 2016 until 2023, for the Independent.